Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.

-To complete the Graduate Certificate of Digital Finance , students must attain a total of 4 credit points of 2 core units and 2 elective units chosen from a specified list, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
+To complete the Graduate Certificate of Digital Finance , students must attain a total of 4 credit points of 3 core units and 1 course elective unit chosen from a specified list, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity Module.

 Most units (think of units as 'subjects') are equal to 1 credit point.